oegedijk/explainerdashboard/README.md

 ### Constructing an ExplainerBunch

-The package works by first constructing an ExplainerBunch object.
-You can then use this ExplainerBunch to manually call different plots, or to start the dashboard.
-You construct the ExplainerBunch instancefrom your fitted `model`, a feature matrix `X`, and optionally the corresponding target values `y`.
+The package works by first constructing an `Explainer` object.
+You can then use this `Explainer` to manually call different plots, or pass it on to an `ExplainerDashboard` object.
+You construct the  `Explainer` instancefrom your fitted `model`, a feature matrix `X`, and optionally the corresponding target values `y`.

 In addition you can pass:
 - `metric`: permutation importances get calculated against a particular metric (for regression defaults to `r2_score` and for classification to `roc_auc_score`)